cptanalatriste/aco-tsp/README.md

 How to use this code
 --------------------
 The code uploaded to this GitHub Repository corresponds to a Maven Java Project.
-You should be able to import it as an existing project to your current workspace.
+As such, it is strongly recommended that you have Maven installed before working with it.

 **This project depends on the Isula Framework**.
 You need to download and install the Isula Framework Project on your local Maven repository.
 Follow the instructions available in https://github.com/cptanalatriste/isula

 Keep in mind that several file and folder locations were configured on the `AcoTspWithIsula.java` file.
 You need to set values according to your environment in order to avoid a `FileNotFoundException`.
+Once this is ready, you can launch this project by executing `mvn exec:java -Dexec.mainClass="tsp.isula.sample.AcoTspWithIsula"` from the project root folder.

 More about Isula
 ----------------